 Royal National Park

-Only an hour’s drive (or train ride) from Sydney, Royal National Park is one of the most scenic wild escapes out of Sydney.
+Only an hour’s drive (or train ride) from Sydney, Royal National Park is one of the most scenic wild escapes out of Sydney and one of the best spots where you can see parrots in Sydney.
 Apart from the spectacular coastal scenery, the park is home to over 300 native bird species – the highest number for any protected area in New South Wales.